SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

      present value.

 command ``"shutdown"``
-     optional command for shuting down the hardware.
+     optional command for shutting down the hardware.
      When this command is sent, and the status is DISABLED, it is safe to switch off the related device.